tkvyy/Bug-Reports/README.md

 # 🐞 Bug Reports

 Welcome to my collection of real-world security findings discovered during professional and private web application testing.
-These reports showcase vulnerabilities I’ve identified and responsibly disclosed, ranging from session management issues to authorization bypasses.
+These reports showcase vulnerabilities I’ve identified and responsibly disclosed.

 > 🔐 All reports have been anonymized or modified to remove sensitive details, in accordance with responsible disclosure policies.